j00lie/ct30a3204_project/README.md

 # LUT CT30A3204 Advanced Web Applications Project Work
-App for posting and commenting coding problems using the MERN-stack with Redux.
+App for posting and commenting on coding problems using the MERN-stack with Redux.

 ## Installation
 - Prerequisites